-60. The entry into force of the Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse (Lanzarote Convention) in 2010 was a milestone in the Council of Europe's efforts to better protect children from this serious crime.
-In the meantime, all member States have signed and 39 have ratified the Convention.
+The entry into force of the Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse (Lanzarote Convention) in 2010 was a milestone in the Council of Europe's efforts to better protect children from these serious crimes.
+All member states have signed and 39 have ratified this convention.

-61. The Committee of the Parties to the Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse (Lanzarote Committee) met 13 times since September 2011.
-The number of participants in its meetings raised regularly, up to a maximum of about 70 at its 11th meeting in March 2015, which shows an increasing interest to the work carried out by the Committee.
-The Lanzarote Committee has two principal tasks: monitoring the implementation of the Convention by the States Parties, and operating as a platform to exchange information, experiences and good practices on the protection of children against sexual exploitation and sexual abuse.
+The Committee of the Parties to the Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse (Lanzarote Committee) has met 13 times since September 2011.
+The number of participants in its meetings has increased regularly, with 70 participants at its 11th meeting in March 2015, reflecting an increasing interest for the work carried out by the committee.
+The Lanzarote Committee has two principal tasks: monitoring the implementation of the convention by the states parties and operating as a platform to exchange information, experience and good practice on the protection of children against sexual exploitation and sexual abuse.